13.18. List of commands and keywords for data assimilation or optimization case¶

 - Background

-- Vector.
-The variable indicates the background or initial vector used,
+Vector.
+The variable indicates the background or initial vector used, previously noted as

 - BackgroundError

-- Matrix.
-This indicates the background error covariance matrix, previously
+Matrix.
+This indicates the background error covariance matrix, previously noted as

 - ControlInput